 Co-hosted by the Criminal Justice Program at the UCLA School of Law and the Los Angeles County Public Defender’s Office

 Join us for a rare opportunity to hear from two formerly-incarcerated women activists on the compounded adverse impacts of long-term sentencing on the elderly incarcerated, women and transgender people, and people of color in prison and beyond.
 Jane Dorotik was incarcerated for almost 20 years on a wrongful conviction.
 She was released in April 2020 due to COVID-19 concerns, and her conviction was reversed in July 2020.
 Romarilyn Ralston was incarcerated for 23 years, and is now the Program Director of Project Rebound at the California State University-Fullerton.
 Both are organizers with the California Coalition for Women Prisoners (CCWP).
-Dorotik and Ralston will be in dialogue with LA County Public Defender, Ricardo Garcia, and moderator Alicia Virani, Associate Director of the Criminal Justice Program at the UCLA School of Law.
+Dorotik and Ralston will be in dialogue with LA County Public Defender, Ricardo Garcia, and moderator Alicia Virani, Gilbert Foundation Director of the Criminal Justice Program at the UCLA School of Law.

 This event is free and open to the public with registration.